 Getting To Udaipur By Train

 Udaipur is not very well connected by rail.
 The train options even from major cities like Mumbai and Delhi aren’t many, and those that are available are almost always sold out.
 We recommend traveling by road or flying into Udaipur.

 Traveling to Udaipur by road is a viable option, especially if you’re coming from the closest metro cities of Mumbai (752 km), and Delhi (662 km).
 You’ll easily get buses that will get you to Udaipur.
 As the roads are decent, you’ll have a comfortable, albeit long, journey.

 Best Time To Visit Udaipur

 From July onwards, with the advent of a mild monsoon, Udaipur gets really pleasant and is lush with green making it a beautiful time to visit.
-The ideal best time to explore Udaipur and to experience the city for its festivities anytime between October and March as the weather is extremely pleasant.
+The ideal time to explore Udaipur and to experience the city for its festivities is anytime between October and March as the weather is extremely pleasant.
 Diwali and Holi are both widely celebrated in Udaipur and you should try being in Udaipur to partake in the celebrations.

 Getting Around Udaipur